Seven practices to avoid in online teaching and learning

 Following on from seven ways to improve students' online learning experiences in your subject here are some tips on what to avoid in order to create a successful online teaching environment.

-1. Avoid simply uploading PDFs to Canvas
+1. Avoid simply uploading PDFs to the LMS

 On occasions when you do need to upload materials, you can avoid problems by: